 Why Visit Westerplatte from Gdansk?

-If you are visiting Gdansk to learn more about the history of WWII, then Westerplatte is where you should spend your morning.
+If you are visiting Gdansk to learn more about the history of WWII, then Westerplatte is where to go.
 The Westerplatte peninsula is known the world over as the site where World War II officially began on September 1, 1939.

 When the Polish military fort on Westerplatte came under attack by Nazis, a battle ensued that lasted seven days.
-Although they surrendered, the 7-day resistance of the Polish soldiers, who were severely outnumbered and under-armed, gave hope and inspiration to the people of Poland.
+That 7-day resistance of the Polish soldiers, who were severely outnumbered and under-armed, gave hope and inspiration to the people of Poland.

-Today, the Polish Coast Guard occupies part of the peninsula, but visitors can learn more about the events that transpired on Westerplatte in a small museum (Guardhouse Number 1), as well as on informational plaques located along the well-marked route.
+Today, the Polish Coast Guard occupies part of the peninsula, but visitors can learn more about the events that transpired on Westerplatte in a small museum (Guardhouse Number 1).
+There are also informational plaques located along the well-marked route.

 Sights at Westerplatte

-If you make the day trip from Gdansk to Westerplatte, there are a handful of must-see sights you won’t want to miss.
+If you make the trip from Gdansk to Westerplatte, there are a handful of other sights you won’t want to miss.

-Monument to the Defenders of Westerplatte: The 82-foot-tall granite Monument to the Defenders of Westerplatte stands on a 72-foot hill, making it visible from afar and nearly impossible to miss.
+Monument to the Defenders of Westerplatte: The 82-foot-tall granite Monument to the Defenders of Westerplatte stands on a 72-foot hill.

-Nowy Port Lighthouse: Dating to the late 1800s, the lighthouse (which was modeled after a lighthouse on Lake Erie in Cleveland, Ohio) was fitted with a Time Ball to aid in sailors’ navigation.
-However, what puts the lighthouse in the history books is the fact that at 4:45am on September 1, 1939, Nazi Germans (who had overtaken the lighthouse the previous night) fired the first shots at Westerplatte from the Nowy Port Lighthouse, thus beginning World War II.
+Nowy Port Lighthouse: Dating to the late 1800s, the lighthouse (which was modeled after one on Lake Erie in Cleveland, Ohio) was fitted with a Time Ball to aid in sailors’ navigation.
+However, what puts this lighthouse in the history books is that at 4:45am on September 1, 1939, Nazis fired the first shots at Westerplatte, thus beginning WW II.

 Why Visit Oliwa?

-Oliwa, a suburb that lies between Gdansk and Sopot, has its own fascinating history of a monastery, battles and peace treaties.
-Although rich in historic facts, the reason we visited Oliwa was simply to enjoy a hike in nature.
+Oliwa, a suburb that lies between Gdansk and Sopot, has its own fascinating history.
+The other reason we visited Oliwa was simply to enjoy a hike in nature.

 Getting to Oliwa

 How to get to Oliwa from Gdansk is just as easy as getting to Sopot.
 Simply hop on a train from the Gdansk Main Station.
-The short train ride will get you to Oliwa in about 10 minutes.
+The short train ride will get you there in about 10 minutes.

 Sights at Oliwa